 The state can still charge you for DWI based on prescription medication?
 For marijuana?
 For drugs?

 Most large north Texas counties have magistrates on standby to get a warrant for blood if you refuse to give a sample of breath or blood?
 Essentially, there is no such things as “No refusal weekend” anymore.

 You have a right to refuse to answer questions in a DWI (must submit to handing over license, insurance and registration)?

 You have a right to refuse to perform the field sobriety tests.
 The U.S. Supreme Court does require you step out the vehicle?

 The National Highway Safety Administration (NHTSA)’s standardized field sobriety tests have been subject to scientific peer review criticism?(for eg. Dr. Spurgeon Cole study, Dr. Steve Rubenzer paper)

-Texas law requires that all blood tests be submitted with a margin of error?
+Texas law requires that all blood tests submissions include a margin of error?